aman1-2/Programming/C++ Notes/16 OOPS/1_object_oriented_programming.md

 - With the help of these classes and objects, we can make real world entites present in our code.

+- We have Four Major Pillars in Object Oriented Programming they are as follow:-
+    1. Encapsulation
+    2. Inheritance
+    3. Polymorphism
+    4. Abstraction

 !["Introduction"](./Assets/image1.png)

 ---